 Penn State Career Services

 Penn State's award-winning Bank of America Career Services Center offers a comprehensive set of services to supplement those offered by SIA.
-Begin your exploration of those services with the Penn State Career Guide.
-Utilize the Nittany Lion Career Network to identify specific internship and job postings and to research employers visiting campus.
+Utilize Nittany Lion Careers to identify specific internship and job postings and to research employers visiting campus.
 Use LionLink to find Penn State alumni in companies, organizations, agencies, and career fields that interest you, and network with them for career advice and contacts.

 Penn State holds several recruitment events and career fairs during the academic year.
 Two major fairs, in September and February, typically include several hundred recruiters seeking Penn State students.
 Smaller fairs occur throughout the year.
 Penn State Career Services also has a full complement of career workshops covering a wide range of topics.
 Visit the Penn State Career Fair website for more detailed information on these valuable services.

 GoinGlobal is an on-line resource through Penn State Career Services of particular value to those searching for global career resources.
 GoinGlobal contains more than 80,000 resources for finding international employment at home and abroad including: